josehdez01/torero-mq/README.md

 - Validates job inputs (and outputs) using Zod schemas
 - Provides a small, instance‑based service API (`QueueService`) with a required `prefix` used to namespace Redis keys
+- Returns a friendly, fully‑typed `ConcreteQueue` from `defineQueue` that you can import and use anywhere in your app
 - Supports idempotent publishes via `idempotencyKey`
 - Exposes scheduling (`scheduleAt`, `scheduleIn`) and repeatable jobs (`scheduleRepeat` as an async stream)
 - Helps avoid duplicate workers in a cluster with a small Redis lock